InQuest/ThreatIngestor/docs/artifacts.rst

 ThreatIngestor will extract URLs using iocextract_'s extraction rules, including "defanged" URLs.

-For information on available context for URL artifacts, see the `URL API Documentation <api.html#threatingestor.artifacts.URL.format_message>`_.
+For information on available context for URL artifacts, see the :py:mod:`URL API Documentation <threatingestor.artifacts.URL.format_message>`.

-URLs have access to additional `filters <operators>`_ that can be used in operator configuration.
-See the `URL API Documentation (match function)
+URLs have access to additional :ref:`filters <operator-plugins>` that can be used in operator configuration.
+See the :py:mod:`URL API Documentation (match function)
-<api.html#threatingestor.artifacts.URL.match>`_ for more information.
+<threatingestor.artifacts.URL.match>` for more information.

 .. _yarasignature-artifact: